Georgia (country): Russo-Georgian War

 A Russian tank during its invasion of Georgia.

-After tense relations between Georgia and separatists in Abkhazia and South Ossetia ever since the dissolution of the Soviet Union (1991), relations between Russia and Georgia severely deteriorated into the April 2008 Russo-Georgian diplomatic crisis.
-The Russo-Georgian War (1–16 August 2008) resulted in (parts of) Abkhazia and South Ossetia being (still) under control of Russian-backed separatists, with Russian military bases being established in those regions, and Russia – according to the European Court of Human Rights – having direct control over those separatist regions.
+Relations between Georgia and separatists in Abkhazia and South Ossetia have been tense since the dissolution of the Soviet Union in 1991.
+Relations between Russia and Georgia severely deteriorated into the April 2008 Russo-Georgian diplomatic crisis.
+The Russo-Georgian War of 2008 resulted in parts of Abkhazia and South Ossetia falling under the control of Russian-backed separatists, with Russian military bases being established in those regions.

 A bomb explosion on 1 August 2008 targeted a car transporting Georgian peacekeepers.
 South Ossetians were responsible for instigating this incident, which marked the opening of hostilities and injured five Georgian servicemen, then several South Ossetian militiamen were killed by snipers.
 South Ossetian separatists began shelling Georgian villages on 1 August.
 These artillery bombardments caused Georgian servicemen to return fire periodically.

 On 7 August 2008, the Georgian president Mikheil Saakashvili announced a unilateral ceasefire and called for peace talks.
 More attacks on Georgian villages (located in the South Ossetian conflict zone) were soon matched with gunfire from Georgian troops, who then proceeded to move in the direction of the capital of the self-proclaimed Republic of South Ossetia (Tskhinvali) on the night of 8 August, reaching its centre in the morning of 8 August.
 According to Russian military expert Pavel Felgenhauer, the Ossetian provocation was aimed at triggering Georgian retaliation, which was needed as a pretext for a Russian military invasion.
 According to Georgian intelligence and several Russian media reports, parts of the regular (non-peacekeeping) Russian Army had already moved to South Ossetian territory through the Roki Tunnel before the Georgian military action.